nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

     0    1    2    3    4    ....
 99    100    101    102    ....
 403

 // But since sin changes slowly around 0 and much more rapidly around maxima/minima (like PI/2), we'd like to do something like this:
+// (Notice how the index changes quickly around 0, where sin is very linear, and slowly around PI/2, where sin is changing quickly)
                                             (PI/2)*64 ~= 100.5
                                                     |
                                                    \|/